• Skip to primary navigation

 Can I make garlic beef in advance?

-Yes, you can make this dish in advance, and store, covered, in the refrigerator for up to 3 days.
+Yes, you can make this dish in advance, and store it in a covered container in the refrigerator for up to 3 days.

 Variations and substitutions

 This dish will work equally well with chicken.
-Just substitute the beef with sliced chicken breast of sliced boneless chicken thighs.
+Just substitute the beef with sliced chicken breast or sliced boneless chicken thighs.
 The cooking time will remain the same.

-You can also substitute the vegetables I have used with vegetables of your own choice.
-Just make sure the vegetables are nice and firm, for example, courgettes or zucchini would not work in this dish as they would be inclined to go mushy.
+You can also substitute the vegetables I have used with your own choice of vegetables.
+Ensure the vegetables you select are nice and firm, for example, courgettes or zucchini would not work in this dish as they would be inclined to go mushy.

 Here are some ideas for vegetables you could use: